 Note: (1) Linear regression modeling via trend array, as it was used for the projections, represents a forward moving trend without consideration of various intervention factors, such as additional marketing, change in the economy, and/or opening/cancelling classes; (2) The "bump-in-the-road" budget cut in Year 2002-03 created a statistical anomaly (outlier), therefore, imputed mean by college was used for each of the three colleges for that year.
+However, projections for 2008-09 to 2012-13 are based on years after 2002-03.

 In fall 2007, the percent distribution of student headcount by college was Cañada (25%), CSM (42%) and Skyline (33%).
-FTES distribution is slightly different among the three: Cañada 21%, CSM 43% and Skyline 36%.
-48
+FTES distribution is slightly different among the three: Cañada 21%, CSM 43% and Skyline 36%.50

 Full time students (enrolled in 12 or more units) and part-time students (enrolled in less than 12 units), using fall 2007 data, showed noticeable differences among the three colleges.
 A little over 20% of Cañada enrollments were full-time.
-CSM and Skyline had similar proportions of students as full-time (27.8% and 28.6% respectively).
-49
+CSM and Skyline had similar proportions of students as full-time (27.8% and 28.6% respectively).51

 Student Enrollment Patterns among the three colleges, using fall 2007 data, showed noticeable differences.
-The proportion of Day & Evening students was lower at Cañada than the other two; CSM had disproportionally more Day students; the enrollment patterns at Skyline were more balanced.50
+The proportion of Day & Evening students was lower at Cañada than the other two; CSM had disproportionally more Day students; the enrollment patterns at Skyline were more balanced.52

 However, none of the three colleges have a majority group of either Day, or Evening or Day and Evening students.
-In fall 2007, District wide, 41.3% were Day students, 38.9% were Evening students, and 19.7% were Day and Evening students.51
+In fall 2007, District wide, 41.3% were Day students, 38.9% were Evening students, and 19.7% were Day and Evening students.53